Document Retention & Targeted Envelope Purge: What you should know before using these features

 - Disabling the Manage Email Notifications setting, "Documents will be purged from the system" will not stop your account from sending Purge Email Notifications.
 Those feature settings only suppress notifications for the user / recipient who disables them.

 - Purge Email Notifications that are sent to the Sender of the envelope can be only suppressed by the Account Administrator via an account-wide setting.
-This setting must be requested to be enabled by DocuSign Support or your DocuSign Account Manager.
+This setting must be requested to be enabled by DocuSign Support or your DocuSign Account Team.

 - Purge Email Notifications cannot be suppressed via Branding nor Email Resource File.
 They can only be customized.